-Cesc Fabregas' penalty woes at international level continued as he spurned a spot kick early on in what proved to be a frustrating goalless first half for the world and European champions.
+Cesc Fabregas' penalty woes at international level continued as he spurned a spot-kick early on in what proved to be a frustrating goalless first half for the world and European champions.

 However, substitute Villa opened the scoring 15 minutes into the second half when he fired home Sergio Ramos' headed knockdown into an empty net.

-Hernandez was busy early on - first thwarting Pedro with a good save one-on-one before keeping a speculative long-range drive from Ramos out.
+Carrillo was busy early on - first thwarting Pedro with a good save one-on-one before keeping a speculative long-range drive from Ramos out.

 Del Bosque's men continued to probe but, for all their dominance, they were frustrated by a resilient El Salvador back line.